brunocassol/bootstrap4-datetimepicker/README.md

 # Todo

--  [x] Take a look and merge PRs from [tempusdominus/bootstrap-4](https://github.com/tempusdominus/bootstrap-4) in this repo.
+-  ✅ Take a look and merge PRs from [tempusdominus/bootstrap-4](https://github.com/tempusdominus/bootstrap-4) in this repo.
    -  Weird.
 These PR seems to already be applied although they are open:
       -  332 (minification of CSS)
       -  331 (fix for blanking cursor when clicking day on calendar)
       -  329 (Multidate mode fixes)
--  [x] Setup github page with demos.
+-  Setup github page with demos.
 Done: https://brunocassol.github.io/bootstrap4-datetimepicker/
--  [x] Update package.json with new info and package name.
+-  ✅ Update package.json with new info and package name.
 -  [ ] Document usage here on README.
 -  [ ] Setup npm package.
 -  [ ] Switch from discontinued [momment.js](https://momentjs.com/docs/#/-project-status/) to another date library.
 Perhaps [Day,js](https://github.com/iamkun/dayjs)?